Welcome to the Youth Coding League: Fall 2022

 It’s going to be a great season, and we are so proud of the coders who have joined Youth Coding League teams to learn the basics of computer science, of their teachers who are guiding them through the season and making sure they’re set up for success, and of their school, organization, and communities who know how critically important computer science skills are to their students.

 Is your school missing from this list?
 We’re adding schools to our Spring 2023 roster now!
-Learn more about the Youth Coding League here,2 and talk through3 how the program is supported within your school and how the competitive element gets kids excited to learn with Youth Coding League Director, Stacy.
+Learn more about the Youth Coding League here, and talk through how the program is supported within your school and how the competitive element gets kids excited to learn with Youth Coding League Director, Stacy.